leonmayanja/Insomnia-Cookies/README.md

 - HTML5: For page structure and content.
 - CSS3: For styling and responsive layout using media queries.
-- Responsive Design Notes
-- The layout is optimized for different screen sizes:

 ## Responsive Design Notes

+The layout is optimized for different screen sizes:

 - Desktop: Full layout with side-by-side hero section and grid-style featured products.
 - Tablet: Stacks the navigation and reduces padding.